rohith02b/rohith02b/README.md

 **`Web Developer`**

-I'm currently pursuing my Bachelor's of engineering in computer science at Sai Vidya Institute Of Technology and learning full-stack web development.
+### I'm pursuing my Bachelor of engineering in computer science at Sai Vidya Institute Of Technology and learning full-stack web development.
 I aspire to build web applications to solve real-world problems.

 ---